iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

     Example:

-    The following example creates a subscription to event `ProductCreated` and `PurchaseCreated`.
+    The following example creates a subscription to events `ProductCreated` and `PurchaseCreated`.
     ```http
     POST /organizations/self/subscriptions
    ```